-This label means that Grady-White has designed and built your boat to the ABYC standard H-8, buoyancy in the event of swamping.
+This label means that Grady-White has designed and built your boat to the ABYC basic flotation standard H-8.
 Basic flotation is defined as having enough foam in the boat to create buoyancy and prevent sinking under swamped conditions.